Kotlin/dokka/dokka-subprojects/plugin-versioning/README.md

 4. Once new documentation has been generated, it needs to be **copied** to somewhere accessible by the user.
    For example, GitHub pages or nginx static directories.
 It needs to be **copied**, not moved because Dokka will still need this version for future builds, otherwise there will be a gap in the archive.
-5. Once it has been safely copied, you can remove the `older` directory from the newly generated and archived version.
+5. Once it has been safely copied, you can remove the directory specified in `olderVersionsDirName`(`older` by default) from the newly generated and archived version.
    This helps reduce the overhead of each version bundling all previous versions, as these files are effectively duplicates.

 ```kotlin
 import org.jetbrains.dokka.versioning.VersioningPlugin